gilbarbara/agent-hub-mcp/README.md

 # For project-specific commands, use .qwen/commands/hub or .gemini/commands/hub
 ```

-This enables slash commands, such as/hub:register-agent and`/hub:send-message`, etc.
+This enables slash commands, such as `/hub:register-agent` and `/hub:send-message`, etc.

 ## Usage